Soumyabrata/Soumyabrata.github.io/theia.md

 <div class="col-xs-2">
 <img class="people-pic" src="{{ "/images/theia/Ayush-Priyadarshi-120.png" | prepend:site.baseurl }}">
 <div class="people-name">
-<b>Ayush Priyadarshi</b> is a Computer Science student at Trinity College Dublin.
+<a href="https://www.linkedin.com/in/ayush-priyadarshi-4274a034b/"><b>Ayush Priyadarshi</b></a> is a Computer Science student at Trinity College Dublin.
 His research focuses on applying machine learning to environmental science, with a particular interest in rainfall forecasting using ERA5 reanalysis data and spatial modelling.
 </div>
 </div>